vandrass/Java---Eshop-/README.md

 # Java---Eshop-
-Console application with DB connection, adding products to the cart, list of products and payment
+Console application, content mySql DataBase with products, adding and dropping products to the cart and Calculate sum of all product in the cart, cleaning cart and payment